2020-mccabe-vanderbilt-es140X/ES140X/README.md

 **Office Hours** <br/>
 TBD and by appointment
-Zoom Link to be posted
+Zoom can be found in Brightspace
 <br />
 <br />